theradest1/Universal-Multiplayer-2/Docs.md

   - right click in explorer in unity
   - import package -> custom package
   - find and select UM2_Vx.x.x
-  - import all
+  - click import all
-- HTTP fix: do this if you want P2P (just do this if you aren't sure):
+- HTTP fix, do this if you want P2P (just do this if you aren't sure):
     - go to edit -> Project settings -> Player -> Other settings -> configuration -> allow downloads over HTTP
     - change "Not Allowed" to "Always allowed"
 - Look at the Quick Start section for next steps